shawarma-man/WriteUps/PG Play/EvilBox-One.md

 local.txt
 ```

-next step is to find possible privilege escalation paths, I used linpeas which and found out that /etc/passwd is writeable by our user:
+next step is to find possible privilege escalation paths, I used [linpeas](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) and found out that /etc/passwd is writeable by our user:

 ```
 ╔══════════╣ Permissions in init, init.d, systemd, and rc.d